 - A copy of your criminal history

-You can obtain this from the Alaska State Troopers or your state’s police agency.
+You can obtain this from the Alaska State Troopers or your state’s policy agency.
 You may have to pay a small fee for this.
-The requirements for the background check are in (7 AAC 10.905).
+The requirements for the background check are in 7 AAC 10.905.

 There is some great information on résumés and letters of recommendation at UAF’s Career Services web site.

 Once you have all these documents ready, apply on-line at www.uakjobs.com.
-Note, if you would also like to apply for our summer Fire Academy, see the section below before starting your employment application.
+Note: if you also want to apply for the UAF-CTC Fire Academy, you can do so in your employment application.
+See the information below.

 You can take the CPAT at any licensed CPAT test site, including the University Fire Department.
 We charge $20 per attempt, which is non-refundable.

-To make an appointment to practice and/or test, please contact Susan Sanborn at (907) 474-5770.
+To make an appointment to practice and/or test, please contact (907) 474-5770.
 You can make appointments for practice and for testing on the same day.
 To pay on line in advance, click here.

 If you take and pass a CPAT at a different licensed testing site, be sure to provide us with a copy of your CPAT card by faxing a copy to 907-474-5999.
 For more information about the CPAT, you can review the CPAT Orientation Guide and CPAT Preparation Guide.